saladmachine/circuitpython-as7343/README.rst

 *7/23/25 - I just came across the newly released SparkFun library for the AS7343.
 Comparisons are shown at the end of this README.md.
 TL;DR: Use this library for CircuitPython-only projects that need advanced sensor control or if you prefer to work with adafruit; use sparkfun's for cross-platform compatibility across Python/MicroPython/CircuitPython or if you prefer to work with sparkfun.*

-*7/25/25 This code is all tested with the Pimoroni I2C AS7343 breakout board since Adafruit does not, at present, have on.
-It works well withing the Adafruit CircuitPython ecosystem and may be viewed at: https://shop.pimoroni.com/products/as7343-breakout?variant=41694602526803*
+*7/25/25 This code is all tested with the Pimoroni I2C AS7343 breakout board since Adafruit does not, at present, have one.
+It works well within the Adafruit CircuitPython ecosystem and may be viewed at: https://shop.pimoroni.com/products/as7343-breakout?variant=41694602526803*

 A CircuitPython driver for the AMS AS7343 14-channel spectral sensor.
 This device provides high-resolution spectral measurements across the visible and near-infrared spectrum, making it ideal for: